robertewhite/ebv-transcriptomics-tools/README.md

 - `name_transcripts_and_track_ssc_V2.pl`: Path to your name_transcripts_and_track_ssc_V2.pl script from Donovan-Banfield *et al*., 2020.
 - `prefix`: Your prefix for output files, e.g., ebv.
-- `ssc_nt`: Your number of upstream nucleotides for each pseudo transcript to include in order to account for the loss of 5’ nucleotides in nanopore sequencing, e.g., 10.
+- `ssc_nt`: Your number of upstream nucleotides for each pseudo transcript to include in order to account for the loss of typically the 8-12 most 5’ nucleotides in nanopore sequencing.
+We use 10.
 - `features_table.txt`: Path to your TXT file containing a list of features on the genome being analysed.
 See [here](http://EBV.org.uk/Nanopore/Annotations/Features_table_pHB9_oriPMlu.txt) for the expected format.
 - `genome.fasta`: Path to your FASTA file of your EBV genome of choice.
 - `ebv.start_sad_stop_pattern_count.txt`: Path to your TXT file describing each transcript group's start location, end location, strand, splice acceptor/donor locations (referred to as the sad location), the average and standard deviation for the polyA tail length, and how many transcripts belong to that group.